unbornchikken/NOOOCL/README.md

 The queue has two modes.
 Waitable and non waitable.
 A queue initially is non waitable.
-If the queue is non waitable its enqueue* methods return undefined, if waitable enqueue* methods return a CLEvent instance which have a _promise_ property of type [bluebird promise](https://www.npmjs.com/package/bluebird). we can switch modes by calling waitable method, which accepts an optional boolean parameter.
+If the queue is non waitable its enqueue* methods return undefined, if waitable enqueue* methods return a CLEvent instance which have a _promise_ property of type [bluebird promise](https://www.npmjs.com/package/bluebird).
+You can switch modes by calling waitable method, which accepts an optional boolean parameter.
 When its true, the result queue will be waitable, if false, the result queue will be non waitable.
 Default value is true.

 Example: